Change User settings on Mac

 To change or update a user account name, see the Apple Support article Change the name of your macOS user account and home folder.

-To give a user permission to access your shared files or screen, you may need to change settings in the File Sharing, Screen Sharing or Remote Management pane of Sharing preferences.
+To give a user permission to access your shared files or screen, you may need to change options in File Sharing, Screen Sharing or Remote Management settings.
 See Set up file sharing and Share the screen of another Mac.